 Head back down State Highway 16 to Capay Organic (AKA Farm Fresh To You Farm) – an organic farm for over 40 years.
 Not only do they grow but they pack and ship their produce year-round to wholesale, retail and food service locations in the U.S. and Canada.
 Throughout the year they host farm tours, community events and even camping weekends.
 Coming up in September is their Capay Crush Festival which is an evening of local wine tasting, live music, grape stomping, tasty local food and beverages and more.

-There really is so much to see and do throughout Yolo County that you’re probably going to want and stay a couple days!
-From quaint B&Bs to Inns and hotels, there are plenty of options to suite every traveler.
+There really is so much to see and do throughout Yolo County that you’re probably going to want to stay a couple days!
+From quaint B&Bs to Inns and hotels, there are plenty of options for every traveler.
+Make sure you check out our experience passes and our lodging specials page to grab the best packages during your stay.
 We look forward to hosting you!

 If you’d like a brochure mailed to you, request a brochure below.Request a brochure

 From charming B&Bs and inns to larger hotels, there's something for everyone in Yolo County.
 See our latest lodging offers to plan your next getaway.
 BOOK NOW